ubaldot/dymoval/docs/source/model_validation_index/create_dataset.rst

 -  sampling period,
 -  time unit.

-and a :ref:`Signal <signal>` object store exactly this information and can be created as it follows:
+A :ref:`Signal <signal>` object store exactly this information and can be created as it follows:

 .. code::